 If you’re happy to pay for your treatment or if you have health insurance that covers physio (check the policy), then you can self-refer to any private physiotherapy clinic.

-What happens at a physiotherapy appointment?
+What to expect at a physiotherapy appointment

 The initial appointment with a physio is always an assessment, although in many cases some treatment will also be given.
 This may last from 30 minutes to an hour.